ACP Training in Primary Care

 Course funded by: 100% NHSE

 Good to know: available for trainees who have already completed significant Level 7 study & require only ‘top up’ modules to complete an ACP qualification.
-Training grant not available for less than 1.5 years study.
+Training grant paid to the employing organisation for the duration of study.

 How much is the clinical salary support/training grant?